AndyV773/PP5/README.md

 ChatGPT was frequently used as a personal assistant to enhance and polish text content, minimizing errors in the Jupyter Notebooks, Streamlit Dashboard, and README file.
 However, it was used responsibly, considering its potential for mistakes due to biases in its training data, misinterpretation of context, and reasoning limitations

-## Acknowledgements (optional)
+## Acknowledgements

-- Thank the people who provided support through this project.
+- Thank the people who provided support through this project